Jakob Wassermann: Life

 Born in Fürth, Wassermann was the son of a shopkeeper and lost his mother at an early age.
 He showed literary interest early and published various pieces in small newspapers.
 Because his father was reluctant to support his literary ambitions, he began a short-lived apprenticeship with a businessman in Vienna after graduation.

 He completed his military service in Würzburg.
-Afterward, he stayed in southern Germany and in Zurich.
-In 1894 he moved to Munich.
-Here he worked as a secretary and later as a copy editor at the paper Simplicissimus.
+Afterward, he stayed in southern Germany and in Zürich.
+In 1894, he moved to Munich where he worked as a secretary and later as a copy editor at the paper Simplicissimus.
 Around this time he also became acquainted with other writers such as Rainer Maria Rilke, Hugo von Hofmannsthal, and Thomas Mann.

-In 1896 he released his first novel, Melusine (his surname means "water-man" in German, while a "Melusine" (or "Melusina") is a figure of European legends and folklore, a feminine spirit of fresh waters in sacred springs and rivers).
+In 1896, he released his first novel, Melusine (his surname means "water-man" in German, while a "Melusine" (or "Melusina") is a figure of European legends and folklore, a feminine spirit of fresh waters in sacred springs and rivers).

-From 1898 he was a theater critic in Vienna.
-In 1901 he married Julie Speyer, whom he divorced in 1915.
-Three years later he was married again to Marta Karlweis.
+From 1898 on he was a theater critic in Vienna.
+In 1901, he married Julie Speyer, whom he divorced in 1915.
+Three years later, he married again and wedded Marta Karlweis.

 After 1906, he alternated between Vienna and Altaussee in Styria.

 In 1926, he was elected to the Prussian Academy of Arts.
 He resigned in 1933, narrowly avoiding expulsion by the Nazis.
 In the same year, his books were banned in Germany owing to his Jewish ancestry.

 He died on 1 January 1934 at his home in Altaussee of a heart attack.

 Wassermann's work includes poetry, essays, novels, and short stories.
 His most important works are considered the novel The Maurizius Case (Der Fall Maurizius, 1928) and the autobiography, My Life as German and Jew (Mein Weg als Deutscher und Jude, 1921), in which he discussed the tense relationship between his German and Jewish identities.